 The Covenanter Church, a two-century-old church in Grand Pré, is part of our Pastoral Charge.
 It is a Provincial Heritage Property and National Historic Site.

-Following are histories of the amalgamating churches: Canard United Church, Greenwich United Church, New Minas United Church, St. Andrew’s United Church, and United Church of St. Paul and St. Stephen.
+Click on the names of the churches for the histories of the amalgamating churches: Canard United Church, Greenwich United Church, New Minas United Church, St. Andrew’s United Church, and United Church of St. Paul and St. Stephen.

 Beautiful panoramic photos of four of the five church buildings